 Just as important as the meeting is the preparation itself.
 If you are the direct report, one of the most important aspects of the meeting is ensuring there is an agenda prepared before the meeting.
-If you are the manager, you can help create that agenda using this template and sharing it with your direct report.
+If you are the manager, you can help create that agenda using this template or this

 , one of the tips for having a successful 1:1 is having questions ready to ask during the meeting.
 As questions come up during the work week about longer-term goals and projects, write them down in this template so that once your 1:1 meeting happens, you’ll have the questions ready to ask your manager to make the most of the time you two have together.